DIPlib/diplib/changelogs/diplib_3.1.0.md

 - Added `dip::MorphologicalSharpening()`, based on `dip::Toggle()`.

+- It is now possible to construct a default-initialized `dip::Histogram`, which can only be assigned to.
+  The new function `dip::Histogram::IsInitialized()` returns false for such an object.

 ### Changed functionality

 - Replaced the use of `std::map` and `std::set` in various functions to `tsl::robin_map` and